qinglian1105/dash_plotly_demo_01/README.md

 ![avatar](./README_png/png_overview.png)
 <br><br>

-(3)Industry Leading: a treemap chart indicates leaders of their industries by market value of top ETFs holding.<br>
+(3)Distribution by Industry: a treemap chart indicates the distribution by industry based on market value of top ETFs holding.
+Please note that this is not a true ranking of industries. <br>

 ![avatar](./README_png/png_industry_leading.png)
 <br><br>